PhoebeIvana/cloud20-uas/README.md

 #### Pod Configuration

-A logical collection of hosts and primary storage that are connected to the same Layer 2 switch and subnet is called a pod.
+Pod is a term that refers to a logical group of hosts and primary storage that are interconnected with the same Layer 2 switch and subnet.

 ![Image](https://github.com/user-attachments/assets/f72e85b1-39ed-4467-a1be-9ac11d87704b)